Local mother with rare disease searching for new kidney

 That’s how Velinda said she felt the moment she found out her kidney had shut down and she needed to go through the pain of a transplant for a second time.

 Velinda was born with the disease FSGS, where scar tissue develops on the part of the kidneys that filters waste.
-Ten years ago, she received a kidney donation from a friend from high school, but in 2018, she contracted sepsis.
-Since then, her health has gone downhill until her kidney quit this year.
+Ten years ago, she received a kidney donation from a high school friend, but in 2018, she contracted sepsis.
+Since then, her health has gone downhill.

-Now, she’s back on dialysis three times a week, including painful catheters, and has had six surgeries in the last few months.
+Her kidney stored working this year, forcing her to resume dialysis three times a week, including painful catheters.
+She has had six surgeries within the last few months.

-In spite of all this, what she is worried about most right now is her two sons, ages 15 and 6.
+In spite of all this, what she is worried about most right now is her two sons, ages six and 15.

 The mother and daughter are no strangers to heartbreak.
 In 2020, Catrina’s son and Velinda’s brother was murdered.